-Barnaby Drabble is a curator, writer and educator.
+Barnaby Drabble is a curator, writer, researcher and educator.
 His work focuses on social, political and environmental aspects of contemporary art in the broader context of visual culture.
 Projects have addressed issues of public space, urbanism, ecology, migration, intellectual property, social and environmental justice and civil disobedience.

 He has curated numerous independent exhibitions, screenings, discussions and events in the public space.
 He contributes to art magazines, writes texts for catalogues, websites and thematic publications and has edited several collections of texts on curating.